projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 Raw data
 --------

-OEM raw channel only assigns to a specific UOS following that OEM configuration.
-The IOC Mediator will directly forward all read/write message from IOC firmware to UOS without any modification.
+OEM raw channel only assigns to a specific User VM following that OEM configuration.
+The IOC Mediator will directly forward all read/write message from IOC firmware to User VM without any modification.

 IOC Mediator Usage